Abraham-Alfred/Abraham-Alfred/README.md

 ## Here you will find most of my assignments from my time at university.

-## I will eventually upload some personal projects to grow this github more.
+## I will eventually upload some personal projects to grow this GitHub page some more.